Menopause is an inescapable reality for women as they age. These natural menopause remedies will help you balance hormones naturally during menopause.

 The menopausal journey can take a number of years and very often begins with differences in the length of the menstrual cycle.

 This is the early stage and the first signs are very likely to be that your periods will no longer be regular, but they will not have totally stopped.

-This usually occurs around the age of 47.
+This usually occurs around the age of 47, although it varies for each woman.
 During this period of time, it is still possible to still get pregnant so some form of birth control is necessary if you do not want to get pregnant.